-Finding high-quality screen-free diversions that you and your family can enjoy together can be tough but we all know how rewarding it is when we do.
-Enter family game night.
-The humble board game, puzzle, or game of cards can cultivate that much-needed face time with you and your kids (or friends) and give you all a chance to bond over shared teamwork.
-In case you missed it, board games are experiencing something of a cultural renaissance, from the resurgence of classic titles to the rollout of totally new games.
+The humble board game, puzzle, or game of cards can help you and your family (or friends) connect the old-fashioned way: through face-to-face interactions and teamwork—no screens required.
+And in case you missed it, board games are experiencing something of a cultural renaissance, from the resurgence of classic titles to the rollout of totally new games.

-We’re excited about this board game for a number of reasons.
 For those who love a combination of strategy and chance, Sequence is one of the best family board games that offer both.
-This game entails playing chips and cards simultaneously in order to score a “sequence”—it may seem simple, but getting landing the perfect sequence is surprisingly challenging.
-The game is appropriate for two to 12 players, ages seven and up.
+This game entails playing chips and cards simultaneously in order to score a “sequence."
+It may seem simple, but landing the perfect sequence is surprisingly challenging.
+The game is appropriate for two to 12 players, ages 7 and up.

 Clever and fun, Codenames is a great pick for households with teens.
 This spy-themed board game is a fast-paced team-based word game in which players try to guess each other’s “secret identities” in response to one-word clues.
 Ideal for two to eight (or more) players, ages 14 and up.

 For those who love word games, no collection of family board games would be complete without Scrabble.
 This game involves building a board-wide crossword puzzle using individual letter tiles to score points.
 The game is ideal for two to four players.

 Scrabble tends to work best among players of similar skill level.

 Winner of the “Game of the Century” award, Catan is a favorite among die-hard board game fans.
 The objective of the game is to trade, build, and settle, but ultimately beat the other players as you seek to “conquer” the hexagonal game board.
 There are numerous expansion packs, including a version for five to six players (rather than the standard three to four), one for younger kids, and even a Game of Thrones iteration.